mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 ## Conclusion

-The chunk system is simple in concept, but the implementation is certainly not trivial.
+The chunk system is simple in concept, but the implementation is certainly not.
 I encourage you to take a close look at the [source code](http://www.patreon.com/gafferongames) for this article for further details.